Long Island Defense Lawyer Defending Clients Accused of Unlawful Fleeing From A Police Officer

 For example, if an officer turns his lights on to signal that you should pull over, you can face third-degree charges if you recklessly drive over a median and turn around in order to avoid the traffic stop.
 You can also face third-degree charges if you drive more than 25 mph over the speed limit in an effort to avoid a traffic stop.
 If someone is injured while you flee, it becomes a second-degree crime, and if someone is killed, it becomes a first-degree crime.

-What Are the Penalties For Unlawful Fleeing and Resisting Arrest?
+What Are the Penalties For Unlawful Fleeing and Resisting Arrest in New York?

 Both resisting arrest and unlawful fleeing from a police officer are serious crimes.
 Resisting arrest is a class A misdemeanor, which is punishable by up to one year in jail or three years of probation in addition to $1,000 in fines.